 Sketch In Studios Super Saturday!23 Oct 2019, Posted by General, News, Short Films, Sketchpad, Special Offers in

-We are holding an exciting event to screen Russian Whispers, The Man With His Fingers In His Ears and Ground Rules at the Rio Cinema on the 23rd of November 2019.
+We are holding an exciting event to screen Russian Whispers, The Man With His Fingers In His Ears and Ground Rules at 11:30am on the 23rd of November at the Rio Cinema, Dalston

 Premiere screening of Russian Whispers – 20 mins, director Keif Gwinn, written by Tobias Hussey

 Trailer – https://youtu.be/FOgjR65kT2c